karolmalyszko/backup-solution/README.md

 **Configuration file syntax**

 You can put multiple server blocks inside one configuration file.
+This may as well reflect multiple backup sources inside single machine

 ```json
 {